gaverhae/blog/blog/content/md/posts/2021-05-30-imperative-turing.md

 ## Models of computation

 Functional programming, however, is a _model of computation_ based on Church's "lambda calculus".
+It is _code of a different nature_, not a different way to organize code.
 It has pretty much nothing to do with either of the above concepts.
 If a comparison needs to be made, it should be to _imperative programming_, which is a model of computation based on Turing's "Turing machine", and is inarguably the dominant programming paradigm of the last 200